 Because the Southeast and Caribbean are vulnerable to many of the same hazards like coastal storms, we can learn a lot from one another.
 SCDRP brings together professionals engaged in variety of disaster recovery capacities from across the Southeast to share best practices and innovate for a more resilient future.
 The Business Leadership Civic Center, an affiliate of the US Chamber of Commerce, suggests a regional approach to disaster recovery planning provides a better platform for communication and leveraging of resources to build resiliency.

-Communities can plan for disaster recovery before or after a disaster strikes.
+Communities can plan for disaster resilience and recovery before or after a disaster strikes.
 At SCDRP, we particularly support pro-active pre-disaster recovery planning.
-Recovery planning builds knowledge and capacity specific to recovery among a wide net of community leaders, businesses, and residents.
+Resilience and recovery planning builds knowledge and capacity specific to recovery among a wide net of community leaders, businesses, and residents.
 Recovery plans support effective use of post-disaster funding and help communities get back on their feet quickly – reducing the cost of an extended, expensive rebuilding process.

 Why Plan for Recovery?